 Index to Peak Lists on the Andes Website

-Within the separate peak lists are every major summit over 5000m in the Andes, a total of some 800+ mountains.
-There are also links thru to pages with brief details and a photo of over 230 of the mountains of the Andes here.
+Within the separate peak lists detailed below we have listed every major summit over 5000m in the Andes, a total of some 800+ mountains.
+There are also links thru to many information pages with brief details and a photo of over 230 of the mountains of the Andes.
 However if you want to get full details on how to go about climbing these peaks we're afraid you'll have to spend some money and buy our guidebook! most recently updated in 2015.
-It does contain over 300 pages of information and gives descriptions of how to climb over 300 peaks.
+It does contain over 350 pages of information and gives descriptions of how to climb over 300 peaks.